 A multimedia space on Level 2, where all these databases is now available to the public free of charge, will cater for the need for information concerning the works in the collections, even when the documentation centre is closed.
 A similar space already running in the Musée de la Publicité has been hugely popular with the public.

-Online ressources (available in french only)
+Online ressources (in French only)